innodatalabs/redlite/docs/quickstart.md

 ### Define your metric

-Metric is a function that takes `expected` string and `actual` mode response and grades the response against the expected one, returning a number from 0.0 (bad) to 1.0 (great).
+Metric is a function that takes `expected` string and `actual` response and grades the response against the expected one, returning a number from 0.0 (bad) to 1.0 (great).

 ```python